gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 the data values shall be retrieved.
 For each input declared in the input grammar,
 |g| will pass the values as arrays to the :class:`.Discipline`
 during the execution of the process.
-There are different methods to get these values within the :meth:`!Discipline._run` method of the discipline:

-- as a dictionary through the :meth:`.Discipline.get_input_data` method, which are also already accessible in the :attr:`!Discipline.local_data` attribute of the :class:`.Discipline`
-- or here as a list of values using :meth:`.Discipline.get_inputs_by_name` with the data names passed as a list.
+Within the :meth:`!Discipline._run` method of the discipline, the input data can be retrieved using the :meth:`.Discipline.get_input_data` method which returns a dictionary.

 .. tip::

-   The list of all inputs names can also be retrieved using the method :meth:`.Discipline.get_input_data_names`:
+   The list of all inputs names can also be retrieved using the method :attr:`.Discipline.input_grammar.names`:

    .. code::

       sellar1 = Sellar1()
-      print(sellar1.get_input_data_names())
+      print(sellar1.input_grammar.names)
       # ['x_shared', 'y_2', 'x_local']

 Then, the computed outputs shall be stored in the :attr:`!Discipline.local_data`: